-In Dahua Technology USA, INC. v.
-Zhang, the District Court granted a Plaintiff-employer, Dahua Technology USA’s, motion for summary judgment and ordered the reformation of the severance agreement at issue.
-In so holding, the Court noted that the Defendant-employee, Zhang, breached his duty of good faith and fair dealing in attempting to hold Dahua Technology to erroneous contract terms and that there was no genuine dispute that a mistake (mutual or otherwise) occurred in the drafting of the severance agreement at issue.
+In Dahua Technology USA, Inc. v.
+Zhang, the First Circuit U.S. Court of Appeals reversed the District Court’s grant of summary judgment in favor of the Plaintiff-employer, Dahua Technology USA Inc. The District Court had ordered the reformation of the severance agreement at issue on the basis that the Defendant-employee, Zhang, breached his duty of good faith and fair dealing and that there was no genuine dispute that a mistake (mutual or otherwise) occurred in the drafting of the severance agreement at issue.

-In this case, Dahua Technology prepared, and Zhang signed, a several agreement that erroneously provided for sixteen monthly payments to Zhang of $680,000 instead of a $680,000 total severance in sixteen monthly installments.
-It was only after the Zhang accepted installment payments totaling $680,000 that he demanded that Dahua Technology pay him approximately sixteen times that amount, which caused Dahua Technology to initiate legal proceedings.
+In this case, Dahua Technology prepared, and the Defendant-employee, Zhang, signed, a several agreement that Dahua argued erroneously provided for payments to Zhang of $680,000 per month for sixteen (16) months instead of a $680,000 total severance in sixteen monthly installments.
+It was only after the Zhang accepted installment payments totaling $680,000 that he demanded that Dahua Technology pay him approximately sixteen (16) times that amount, which caused Dahua Technology to initiate legal proceedings.

 Under Massachusetts law, the terms of a contract can be “reformed” by the Court if the contract language is the product of a mutual mistake or if the mistake was made by one party and the other party knew or had reason to know of the error.
 Where, as here, a party to a contract alleges that its terms are a mistake, the Court may look to extrinsic evidence, such as the parties’ communications at the time the contract was created or prior drafts of the contract, to discern the parties’ intentions in drafting the terms of the contract.